cybertec-postgresql/pgwatch2/README.md

 # Components

 * pgwatch2 metrics gathering daemon written in Go
-* A PostgreSQL database for holding the configuration about which databases and metrics to gather
+* Configuration store saying which databases and metrics to gather (2 options):
+  - A PostgreSQL database
+  - YAML config files + SQL metrics files
+* Metrics storage DB (3 options)
-* [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) Time Series Database for storing metrics.
-As an alternative to InfluxDB one can also use:
+  - [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) Time Series Database for storing metrics.
-  - Graphite (no custom_tags support)
-  - PostgreSQL (based on JSONB, 9,4+)
+  - [PostgreSQL](https://www.postgresql.org/) - world's most advanced Open Source RDBMS (based on JSONB, 9.4+ required)
+  - [Graphite](https://graphiteapp.org/) (no custom_tags and request batching support)
+  - JSON files (for testing / special use cases)
 * [Grafana](http://grafana.org/) for dashboarding (point-and-click, a set of predefined dashboards is provided)
-* A Web UI for administering the monitored DBs and metrics and for showing some custom metric overviews
+* An optional simple Web UI for administering the monitored DBs and metrics and for showing some custom metric overviews, if using PostgreSQL for storing config

 NB!
 All component can be also used separately, thus you can decide to make use of an already existing installation of Postgres, Grafana or InfluxDB and run the pgwatch2 image for example only with the metrics gatherer and the configuration Web UI.